YYC - INTERNAL AUDIT SERVICES | KL | MALAYSIA

 It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes” (Institute of Internal Auditors, 2019).

-Why need Internal Audit?
+Why need An Internal Audit?

-Internal Audit is essentially a pre-emptive maneuver to maintain financial reliability and operational efficiency, to safeguard company’s assets.
+An Internal Audit is essentially a pre-emptive maneuver to maintain financial reliability and operational efficiency, to safeguard company’s assets.

 Key functions of Internal Auditor: